 Periodontitis can be quite the cause for concern when untreated.
 Understanding the causes, treatment options, and other factors can help your overall dental health.
 We here at Valley Ridge Dental Centre encourage regular dental check-ups to prevent this disease, but there are still some warning signs you can catch on your own.

-Here, we dive into everything you need to know about how to recognise, prevent, and treat periodontitis.
+Here, we dive into everything you need to know about how to recognize, prevent, and treat periodontitis.

 Causes and Risks of Periodontitis